isorna/dropcommander/docs/en/dzc/rules/basics.md

 Dropzone Commander uses 6-sided dice, often referred to as D6.
 Unless otherwise stated, when instructed to roll a dice, it will be a D6.
 Occasionally a D3 dice will also be needed, although it’s easy enough to simulate these using D6 (1/2 = 1, 3/4 = 2, 5/6 = 3).

 **Often dice will have modifiers to their rolls.
-A plus penalty (such as a +2 penalty) will increase the number needed to roll, whereas a minus bonus (such as a -1 bonus) will reduce the number needed to roll.**
+A plus penalty (such as a +2 penalty) will increase the number needed to roll, whereas a minus bonus (such as a -1 bonus) will reduce the number needed to roll**.

 _For example, a weapon suffers a +2 penalty to its 3+ AC value.
-The player now needs to roll a 5+ to hit with the weapon._
+The player now needs to roll a 5+ to hit with the weapon_.

-A roll may have multiple modifiers, which are all added or subtracted together. **However, a roll of a 1 is always a failure.**
+A roll may have multiple modifiers, which are all added or subtracted together. **However, a roll of a 1 is always a failure**.

-Sometimes you may be instructed to re-roll dice. **A dice may only ever be re-rolled once.**
+Sometimes you may be instructed to re-roll dice. **A dice may only ever be re-rolled once**.

 ## Measuring

 All distances in the game are measured in inches, noted with inverted commas (for example 6" is 6 inches).
 You are allowed to measure distances at any time.

-Unless otherwise specified, **distance is measured to and from the centre point of a unit.** When measuring, judge the distance from centre to centre, even measuring diagonally, for example when measuring to Aircraft in the air.
+Unless otherwise specified, **distance is measured to and from the centre point of a unit**.
+When measuring, judge the distance from centre to centre, even measuring diagonally, for example when measuring to Aircraft in the air.

 ## Line of Sight

 Dropzone Commander uses true line of sight.
 To check if a unit has line of sight to another unit, draw a straight line between the miniatures.
 The easiest way to do this is to get close to the unit itself for a "miniature’s eye view" of its surroundings.
 If any part of the main body or base of the target can be seen from the centre point of the main body or base of the unit, it is in line of sight.
 If only weapons, arms, or legs can be seen for example, it is out of line of sight.

-**Units in the same squad (friendly and enemy) are ignored when checking line of sight.**
+**Units in the same squad (friendly and enemy) are ignored when checking line of sight**.

 The centre of an Infantry unit’s base must be visible for it to be in line of sight (this represents the ability of infantry to hug the terrain and hide just around corners).